sfc-gh-akelkar/ai_agent_ixr_analytics/QUICKSTART.md

 >
 > This is a classic power supply degradation pattern.
 Without predictive maintenance, we'd only know about this when the device fails during business hours - that's lost revenue and an emergency $500 tech dispatch.
 >
 > Right now, an operator would need to manually check all 100 devices to spot this.
-In Act 2, we'll add machine learning to automatically detect these anomalies."
+Next, we’ll use Snowflake Intelligence (Agent + semantic views + search) to automatically rank anomalies, predict failures, generate work orders, and simulate remote remediation."

 ---